Last updated on 7 October 2021

 In most cases, a fever on its own is harmless and should subside in 3 – 5 days.
 Keep your child comfortable and let the body do its part in fighting the fever naturally.
 However, keep watch to make sure the fever does not escalate.

-How do I make my child comfortable?
+How do I make my child comfortable with home remedies?

 There are many ways you can manage the fever and keep your child comfortable: